luxeengine/luxe-docs/docs/guide/workflow.md

 ### code completion

-luxe supports code completion and other IDE features through VS Code ([get vscode here](../../get#installing-ide-support)).
+luxe supports code completion and other IDE features through Visual Studio Code ([instructions here](../../get#installing-ide-support)).

 !!! tip ""
     The implementation is a work in progress.
 Some APIs don't complete (`Input` + `IO`).